rclone/rclone/docs/content/docs.md

 deletions start then you will get the message `not deleting files as there were IO errors`.

+### --fast-list ###

+When doing anything which involves a directory listing (eg `sync`, `copy`, `ls` - in fact nearly every command), rclone normally lists a directory and processes it before using more directory lists to process any subdirectories.
+This can be parallelised and works very quickly using the least amount of memory.

+However some remotes have a way of listing all files beneath a directory in one (or a small number) of transactions.
+These tend to be the bucket based remotes (eg s3, b2, gcs, swift, hubic).

+If you use the `--fast-list` flag then rclone will use this method for listing directories.
+This will have the following consequences for the listing:

+  * It **will** use fewer transactions (important if you pay for them)
+  * It **will** use more memory.
+Rclone has to load the whole listing into memory.
+  * It *may* be faster because it uses fewer transactions
+  * It *may* be slower because it can't be parallelized

+rclone should always give identical results with and without `--fast-list`.

+If you pay for transactions and can fit your entire sync listing into memory then `--fast-list` is recommended.
+If you have a very big sync to do then don't use `--fast-list` otherwise you will run out of memory.

+If you use `--fast-list` on a remote which doesn't support it, then rclone will just ignore it.

 ### --timeout=TIME ###

 This sets the IO idle timeout.
 If a transfer has started but then